simplerisk/docker/simplerisk-minimal/README.md

 # SimpleRisk Minimal Image

-This image is intended to run SimpleRisk in a 'microservices' approach (database is not included). **It is not intended to run standalone, unless a database is configured with the SimpleRisk schema and the connection is properly set up**.
+This image is intended to run SimpleRisk in a 'microservices' approach (database is not included).
 It uses PHP 7.X with Apache as a base image.
 Also has the capability of setting properties of the `config.php` file through environment variables.

+For any of the executions, it is recommended to map the 80 and 443 ports to be able to access the application.

 ## Build